PrangonGhose/bookstore-with-react/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Live demo is currently available.
+Live demo is available [here](https://prangonghose.github.io/bookstore-with-react/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>